 Principal Investigator – Professor Margaretta Jolly

 I am Professor in Cultural Studies at the University of Sussex’s School of Media, Film and Music, and I direct the University’s Centre for Life History and Life Writing Research.

 My work has focused on auto/biography, letter writing and oral history, particularly in relation to women’s movements.
 This includes:

-- Dear Laughing Motorbyke: Letters from Women Welders of the Second World War (Scarlet Press, 1997), which presents letters from the Mass-Observation Archive.
+- Dear Laughing Motorbyke: Letters from Women Welders of the Second World War (Scarlet Press, 1997).

-- In Love and Struggle: Letters in Contemporary Feminism (Columbia, 2008) which analyses feminist relationships as they have been expressed in letters and emails since the 1970s, and won the Feminist and Women’s Studies Association UK Book Prize in 2009.
+- In Love and Struggle: Letters in Contemporary Feminism (Columbia, 2008) which won the Feminist and Women’s Studies Association UK Book Prize.

 It is my pleasure as Principal Investigator of The Business of Women’s Words to work again with the BL and its innovative curator Dr Polly Russell.
 The Library’s outstanding collections, including the Virago papers, oral histories of the British Book Trade and Women in Publishing and a digitised Spare Rib are foundational to our research.

 We are delighted to contribute to new public debates and education through the library and through other feminist archival and cultural networks.
-Such activities will in turn nurture our research into the controversial and important field of feminist business, enterprise and industry.
+Such activities in turn nurture our research into the controversial and important field of feminist business, enterprise and industry.